paradocs/Pluto.Edu/README.md

 `subject.medianAge.contributor.nbType`

-  subject may have sub heading camel case
+  subject may have camel case subheadings
-  contributor will attribute to the original
+  contributor will be an attributin to the original
   contributorParadocs will be a modification

  Example:
-mathAlgebra.12.paradocs.multchoice.jl
+`mathAlgebra.12.paradocs.multchoice.jl`